gnawalishyam/jekyll/_posts/2018-02-24-Tetyana-Colosivschi.md

 **Supply Chain in Energy Industry**

 Blockchain revolutionizes major industries across the globe and one of the largest and most comprehensive horizontals of all – that required trust among variety of parties involved – the supply chain.
 Supply chain processes in Oil &amp; Gas industry are extremely laborious and prone to human error, and can be a perfect start for a company that wants to begin implementing blockchain technology in its operations.
-There are multiple ways to apply supply chain tools, and I will be talking specifically about processes that have been implemented by ConsenSys and leading enterprises.